Elizabeth of York 1466-1503 Biography

 Marriage Negotiation

 In 1475 Edward IV negotiated a marriage for Elizabeth with Charles, Dauphin of France.
-As future Queen of France Elizabeth was taught French as well as reading and writing.
+As prospective Queen of France Elizabeth was taught French as well as reading and writing.
 She also learnt how to manage a large household.
 In 1482 King Louis XI of France repudiated the treaty leaving Elizabeth free to marry elsewhere.

 Death of Edward IV